SamoudiAnas/My-first-android-java-app/README.md

 ## Infos about the app
 The app is coded with Java 8 on Android Studio, and I have used ~Google Firebase as a Database to save all the products informations and the list of the users/clients plus their infos and purchases.
-The process of building this app was quite enjoyable, however I have ran accros a lot of difficulties but it was worth the pain.
+The process of building this app was quite enjoyable, however I have ran accros a lot of difficulties but it was worth the pain :muscle: .
 It took me about 2 months to finish it , and I'm happy about the result I got.

 ## Screenshots